Food, Nutrition, Dietetics, and Health

 The department participates in the University wide Master of Public Health (MPH) degree program.
 This is a professional degree requiring 36 hours of course work plus a field experience.
 Additionally, the department participates in the interdepartmental food science graduate degree program.
 Students in this program earn a M.S. degree in Food Science.

 Research facilities and opportunities

 The Department of Food, Nutrition, Dietetics, and Health has approximately 27,000 square feet of laboratory space devoted to research.
 The department has a 1,500-square-feet animal laboratory that is fully accredited by the American Association for Accreditation of Laboratory Animal Care.
 In cooperation with the College of Veterinary Medicine, animals housed and maintained in our laboratory receive veterinary care to comply with the federal guidelines.
 Facilities for basic research are up-to-date.

-The Sensory Analysis Center provides professional sensory panel services to researchers at K-State, industry, and government, and conducts numerous assessments with consumers around the world.
-Students are encouraged to become involved in projects of the Sensory Analysis Center to gain practical knowledge for conducting sensory tests.
+The Center for Sensory Analysis and Consumer Behavior provides professional sensory panel services to researchers at K-State, industry, and government, and conducts consumer research around the world.
+Students are encouraged to become involved in projects of the center to gain practical knowledge for conducting sensory tests.
 The center uses both highly trained/experienced panelists and consumers, depending on the test objectives.
-Graduate students research projects conducted through the center include a variety of food, beverage and other consumer products such as toothpaste and fragrances.
-In addition studies of consumption behavior, dietary methods assessment, and nutrition education materials are conducted.
+Graduate students research projects conducted through the center include a variety of food, beverage and other consumer products such as personal care, toothpaste and fragrances.
+In addition, workshops and training are provided to the industry on general or customized sensory and consumer science topics.

 Doctor of Philosophy